geekosaur/xmonad.hs/README.md

-xmonad config on main desktop. neither of these is "master", I change things on one and consider cherrypicking to the other depending on the nature of the change.
+xmonad config on main work machine. neither of these is "master", I change things on one and consider cherrypicking to the other depending on the nature of the change.